-Scoring

-Pilot score =
+Pilot score = $$\left(100 \times \frac{\text{Fmin}}{\text{Fp}}\right)$$

-$$Bto + \left(250 \times \frac{\text{Dp}}{\text{Dmin}}\right)$$

-Where

-Bto = Pilot's takeoff score.

-Dmin = x - the closest distance to the target achieved by any pilot.
-Dp = x - the pilot's distance to the target (> x m = zero landing score).
-The value of x, in metres will be given at briefing but may be between 10 and 25 metres depending on the meteorological conditions.
-This outer circle should be marked by cones or some other visual indication.
-3.C6 SHORT TAKE-OFF OVER A FENCE Objective To take off and clear a fence from as short a distance as possible.
-This task is intended to be included as a small element of another task.
-Description A fence 2m high and 10m long is manoeuvred into a position of pilot choice.
-When takeoff permission is granted, pilots takes off and tries to fly over the fence.
-Maximum distance of pilot's feet on the ground to the fence is scored.
-Special rules - If the pilot's feet have not left the ground and the line of the fence is not reached at the first attempt then one second attempt is permitted. - Zero fence score for breaking the fence or weaving.
-Scoring The scoring should be integrated into the overall task scoring as F. If the pilot fails to clear the fence then the penalty shall be no more than 10% of the overall task score.
-Pilot score = $$\left(100 \times \frac{\text{Fmin}}{\text{Fp}}\right)$$ Where Fmin = The shortest distance in metres for a takeoff over the fence Fp = The pilot's takeoff distance to clear the fence.
-Notes A fence may simply be 2 kicking sticks with a plastic tape between.
+Fmin = The shortest distance in metres for a takeoff over the fence

+Fp = The pilot's takeoff distance to clear the fence.

+Notes

+A fence may simply be 2 kicking sticks with a plastic tape between.

 To prevent unnecessary delay the fence should only be brought to the pilot when he is ready to take off.

 The pilot should not be told the distance he is from the fence, the distance should be at the sole visual judgement of the pilot.

 The distance measured is the maximum distance the pilot is away from the fence whilst touching the ground, thus if the pilot steps away from the fence during launch then this distance should be included.

 The job of holding the two poles supporting the fence can be quite hazardous; it should be entrusted to marshals experienced in PF operations.

-3.C7.
-PRECISION CIRCUIT IN THE SHORTEST TIME ('Clover leaf slalom') Objective To strike a number of targets laid out in a given order in the shortest possible time and return to the deck.
-Description 4 pylons 2m in height are laid out at the corners of a 75M square.
+2.C7.
+PRECISION CIRCUIT IN THE SHORTEST TIME ('Clover leaf slalom')

+To strike a number of targets laid out in a given order in the shortest possible time and return to the deck.

+4 pylons 2m in height are laid out at the corners of a 75M square.
 A fifth target is set at the centre of the square.

 The pilot enters the course into wind and strikes the target T (strike 1).
 At this point the clock starts.
 The pilot flies around pylon 2 and returns to kick the stick T (strike 3), he then flies around pylon 4 and returns to kick the stick T (strike 5).
 This continues until all four pylons have been rounded.
 The clock stops when target T is kicked for the last time (strike 9).

-Special rules - A valid strike on the target T is one where the pilot or any part of the PPG has been clearly observed to touch it. - To count as a strike, the pilot's body must be clearly seen to round each pylon and pylons 2 & 8 must be rounded in an ANTI CLOCKWISE direction and pylons 4 & 6 must be rounded in a CLOCKWISE direction. - A strike on target 1 starts the clock, a strike on target 9 stops the clock. - Pilots may have only one attempt at striking each target except for the first and last targets where three attempts at each are permitted. - Failure to strike the first or last target or round at least one pylon or touch the ground at any point between them: score zero. - The grid may be opened up to max.
+- A valid strike on the target T is one where the pilot or any part of the paramotor has been clearly observed to touch it.
+For class PL2 the target T may be replaced with a landing marker. - To count as a strike, the pilot's body must be clearly seen to round each pylon and pylons 2 & 8 must be rounded in an ANTI CLOCKWISE direction and pylons 4 & 6 must be rounded in a CLOCKWISE direction. - A strike on target 1 starts the clock, a strike on target 9 stops the clock. - Pilots may have only one attempt at striking each target except for the first and last targets where three attempts at each are permitted. - Failure to strike the first or last target or round at least one pylon or touch the ground at any point between them: score zero. - The grid may be opened up to max.
 100M at the briefing if the meterological conditions dictate.
-Scoring $$Q = \frac{NQ^3}{Sp}$$ Pilot Score = $\left(500 \times \frac{Q}{Qmax}\right)$ Where: